synacktiv/bip/doc/general/overview.rst

         def to_load(cls): # allow to test if the plugin apply, this MUST be a classmethod return True # always loading

-        @shortcut("Ctrl-H") # add a shortcut as a decorator, will call the method bellow
+        @shortcut("Ctrl-H") # add a shortcut as a decorator, will call the method below
         @shortcut("Ctrl-5") # add an other one
-        @menu("Bip/MyPluginExemple/", "ExPlugin Action!") # add a menu entry named "ExPlugin Action!", default is the method name def action_with_shortcut(self):
+        @menu("Bip/MyPluginExample/", "ExPlugin Action!") # add a menu entry named "ExPlugin Action!", default is the method name def action_with_shortcut(self):
             print(self) # this is the ExPlugin object print("In ExPlugin action !")# code here